 - Texas A&M University-Commerce: Founded: 1889.
 Location: Commerce, Texas, sixty miles northeast of Dallas.
-Approximately 8,700 students are enrolled, with about 3,500 at the graduate level.
-TAMU-C offers graduate degrees in 50 master's and 6 doctoral program areas.
+Approximately 12,320 students are enrolled, with about 4,950 at the graduate level.
+A&M-Commerce offers graduate degrees in 50 master's and 6 doctoral program areas.
 Facilities include the James G. Gee Library; a Performing Arts Center; and a Metroplex Center in Mesquite, the newly renovated Temple Arts Building (including spacious studio areas) and the new state-of-the-art Jerry D. Morris Recreational Facility and a 110,000 square foot Science and Technology Center which includes a 40-foot dome planetarium.

 - Texas Woman's University: Founded: 1901.
 Location: Denton, Texas, north of Dallas and Fort Worth.
-Enrollment at TWU totals over 13,200 students, of which about 5,500 are graduate students.
-The Blagg-Huey Library includes approximately 788,000 volumes and is associated with the OCLC world-wide computer network.
+Enrollment at TWU totals over 15,000 students, of which approximately 5,500 are graduate students.
+The TWU Libraries include over 770,000 print volumes, e-books, microform titles and media materials as well as 125,000 print and e-journals and are associated with the OCLC world-wide computer network.
 Although TWU is primarily for women, qualified applicants may enroll in all programs of the General Divisions, Institute of Health Sciences and the Graduate School.
-TWU offers in 62 master's and 23 doctoral degrees at its Denton, Dallas, and Houston centers and through distance learning.
+TWU offers 66 master's and 23 doctoral degrees at its Denton, Dallas, and Houston centers and through distance learning.